Sarthak1008/Build-Time-Tracker/README.md

 Memory Usage: 512.3 MB avg, 1024.7 MB peak
 CPU Usage: 65.2% avg, 89.1% peak
 GC Activity: 12 collections, 0.8s total time

+⚠️ WARNINGS SUMMARY
+──────────────────────────────
+Total Warnings: 8

+Unused Code: 3 total (🔴 0 high, 🟡 0 medium, ⚪ 3 low)
+  ⚪ DemoApplication.java:12 - The value of the local variable d is not used ⚪ DemoApplication.java:13 - The value of the local variable a is not used ⚪ DemoApplication.java:11 - Warning suppression detected: @SuppressWarnings(value = "unchecked")

+Java Agent: 3 total (🔴 2 high, 🟡 1 medium, ⚪ 0 low)
+  🔴 WARNING: A Java agent has been loaded dynamically 🔴 WARNING: Dynamic loading of agents will be disallowed by default in a future release 🟡 WARNING: If a serviceability tool is in use, please run with -XX:+EnableDynamicAgentLoading

+Testing: 2 total (🔴 0 high, 🟡 1 medium, ⚪ 1 low)
+  🟡 Mockito is currently self-attaching to enable the inline-mock-maker ⚪ This will no longer work in future releases of the JDK
 ==================================================

 🎯 Build dashboard generated: /target/build-dashboard.html
+⚠️ Warnings report generated: /target/build-warnings.html
 ```

 ## HTML Dashboard